ahadjidj/Streaming-Workshop-with-HDF/README.md

   }
 ]
   ```
-Now that we have our data in the target Json format, let's add an attribute schema.name with the value ${source.schema} to prepare to use record based processors and our customers schema defined in SR.
+Now that we have our data in the target Json format, let's add an attribute schema.name with the value ${source.schema} to prepare to use record-based processors and our customers schema defined in SR.

 ## Store events in ElasticSearch
-Before storing data in ES, let's separate between Insert and Updates events first.
+Before storing data in ES, let's separate between Insert and Update events first.
 This is not required since the PutElasticSearchRecord processor supports both insert and update operations.
 But for other processors, this may be required.
 Also, some CDC tools generate different schemas for insert and update operations so routing data is required.

-Add a RouteOnAttribute processor as previously and separate between inserts and updates.
+Add a RouteOnAttribute processor like before and separate between inserts and updates.
 For each type of event, add a MergeRecord and PutElasticSearchHttpRecord configured as follows.
-Use Index operation for insert event and update operation for update events.
+Use the Index operation for the Insert events and Update operation for Update events.

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/Merge.png)
 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/PutES.png)

-Note how easy it is to use Record based processors now that we have prepared our Schema and Reader/Writter.
+Note how easy it is to use Record-based processors now that we have prepared our Schema and Reader/Writer.

-Open ElasticSearch UI and check that your customer data has been indexed : http://hdfcluster0.field.hortonworks.com:9200/customers/_search?pretty
+Open ElasticSearch UI and check that your customer data has been indexed: http://hdfcluster0.field.hortonworks.com:9200/customers/_search?pretty

 ## Publish update events in Kafka
 The last step for this lab is to publish "insert" events in Kafka.
 These events will be used by SAM to check if there's a risk of fraud.
-Hence, we need to use Avro record writter in the Kafka processor configuration.
+Hence, we need to use Avro record writer in the Kafka processor configuration.

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/KafkaPublish1.png)